jeffwilcox/jeffwilcox.blog/_posts/2013-04-29-4thandmayor-azure-websites.md

 Hosted MongoDB
 ==============

-I use MongoDB for storing a lot of information about push notifications and app users.
-Mongo has been a great experience for me, and is relatively inexpensive: I use a third-party shared MongoDB hosting provider, [MongoLab.com](http://www.mongolab.com/).
-Previously I had a paid product (about $40 a month) in the AWS US-East-1 region.
+I use [MongoDB](http://www.mongodb.org/) for storing a lot of information about push notifications and app users.
+Mongo has been a great experience for me.
+Everyone has their own opinions on NoSQL but Mongo has been working great in production for me for years.

+I've found hosted Mongo to be relatively inexpensive yet super powerful: I use a third-party shared MongoDB hosting provider, [MongoLabs](http://www.mongolab.com/), so I don't have to worry about devops.
+In my previous AWS infrastructure setup, I had a paid product (about $40 a month) in the AWS US-East-1 region that I paid MongoLabs for directly.

 Windows Azure also has MongoLab and hosted Mongo support.
 MongoLab just makes things easy, you no longer have to worry about actually running the database (devops, etc.) and just use the connection info and let them manage the service.

-In Windows Azure, the MongoLab hosting service is available free (for a 500MB max MongoDB shared instance) - yup - $0.00 per month.
+The MongoLab hosting service is available free today (for a 500MB max MongoDB shared instance) - yup - $0.00 per month.
 Awesome.
+This is enough data for my needs.

-The Windows Azure Store is simple - just like creating any other service inside the management portal online, I just hit New, go to the Add-ons, and then find the MongoLab service.
+The Windows Azure Store exposes 3rd party providers and resources like this to me and actually lets me use my existing Azure billing information if the product is paid - no need to setup a separate billing relationship like when I was using MongoLab + AWS.
+To use such a resource, just like creating any other service inside the management portal, I go to New, Add-ons, then find the MongoLab service under App Services.

 ![Adding a MongoDB shared instance through the service that MongoLab offers.]({{ site.cdn }}4thwazblog/mongoAddOn.png =700x457 "Adding a MongoLab add-on.")

-You then get to provide a name for the service.
+Then you can setup information about the service, read about what is included, functionality, configuring it, etc.

+For now I pick the Free plan, select the associated subscription and region, then give it a name.

 ![Providing a name for the service.]({{ site.cdn }}4thwazblog/mongoPersonalize.png =700x456 "Naming the service.")